San Diego Photographers – What We Do

 Over the years I published a number of articles, graphic projects, and applications, and these earned me a number of local, state and international awards.
 Now I focus my time purely on creative works.
 When not photographing I like to build things for others with my hands, cycle, run and explore places local and far.

 I can say that diversity in photography comes from experience.
 I was born in the United Kingdom and after for a few years lived several years in three states of the U.S. before spending a year in Scotland, followed by 15 years in Canada, and then over 25 more years in the U.S. I’ve also lived a brief time in Chile in South America.
-I’ve travelled several times across Europe, parts of the Middle-East, Canada, much of the U.S ., as well The Hawaiian Islands, tropical Mexico, and Chile.
+I’ve travelled several times across Europe, parts of the Middle-East, Canada, much of the U.S ., as well The Hawaiian Islands, tropical Mexico.
 Every place has added richness to my view of the world and to photography.

 Some of My Published Articles